-- 1) Export promotion strategy is also known as......
-Strategy. - A) export-led B) improved C) import substitution D) money - The import substitution strategy oraims at producing the import Substitutes in the country.
+- Q.1 Choose correct alternatives to the following questions: - 1) Export promotion strategy is also known as.....
+Strategy. - A) export-led B) improved C) import substitution D) money - The import substitution strategy or.....aims at producing the import Substitutes in the country.